Gynecomastia – What Is It and Am I a Good Candidate? Evaluation of Candidacy and Treatment Options

 4. Psychological Factors

 It’s important to have good general health before any major surgery.
-Furthermore, you should not be individuals with a heavier body weight without having attempted to lose weight first through exercise or diet.
+Furthermore, you should not be an individual with a heavier body weight without having attempted to lose weight first through exercise or diet.
 The best candidates have firm, elastic skin that can reshape to the body’s new contours.

 Good candidates typically abstain from smoking, consuming steroids, or excessive alcohol consumption, as these substances have the potential to trigger the development of Gynecomastia.
 If you do partake in any of these activities, Dr. Castor will encourage you to give them up first to see if your breast fullness will go away on its own before scheduling a surgical procedure.